 Welcome to the blog of the Young Journal of European Affairs!
 Here you can find articles on how to improve your scientific research, career paths in International Relations as well as on several topics regarding Europe and the European Union.

 Contribute to the YJEA Blog

-You always wanted to write about EU politics but did not have the chance to share your thoughts?
-You have been working on a short piece but have not yet had the chance to present it to others?
-We want to change that and provide you with the opportunity to share your work with peers from multiple countries.
-Submit your article to the YJEA Blog!
-All submissions and enquiries may be directed to firstname.lastname@example.org.
+Have you always wanted to write about EU politics and share you ideas and thoughts with the world?
+Have you been working on a shorter opinion piece but not yet had the chance to publish it?
+Then submit your article to the YJEA Blog!
+All submissions and enquiries may be directed to email@example.com.